petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 Informs grblHAL how many pulses it will receive from a spindle encoder for one full revolution.

 :::info Context
-- This is an advanced feature required for **spindle-synchronized motion**, such as G33 rigid tapping and lathe threading.
+- This is an advanced feature required for **spindle-synchronized motion**, such as G33 spindle synchronized motion and lathe threading.
 - It does **not** control spindle speed; it provides high-resolution positional feedback of the spindle's rotation.
 - It requires a physical encoder mounted to the spindle.
 - It can also be used for **Spindle at Speed** automatic spin up/spin down delay if `$340` is set `> 0`.